Kakiniit: History and archaeology

-Inuit legends regarding the meaning of the individual tattoos refer to the sea goddess Sedna.
-Of whom, while being thrown overboard by her angry father, had her fingers chopped off, the disembodied digits would become sea animals.
+Inuit legends regarding the meaning of the individual tattoos refer to the sea goddess Sedna who, while being thrown overboard by her angry father, had her fingers chopped off, the disembodied digits would become sea animals.
 Tattoos on the hands and arms refer to the story, representing where her hands were cut.
 Wearers of kakiniit in Inuit tradition would ensure that in the afterlife, the woman would be able to go to a place of happiness and good things.
 According to tradition, women who did not have hand tattoos would be denied access to the afterlife by Sedna, while women without facial tattoos were sent to the land of Noqurmiut, the "land of the crestfallen" where women would spend an eternity with smoke coming from their throat and their head hanging downwards.

 According to anthropologist Lars Krutak, Inuit practices of tattooing remained unchanged for millennia.
-Prehistoric evidence of tattooing found on Alaska's St. Lawrence Island resembled tattoos found on Greenlandic women in the 1880s.
+Evidence of prehistoric tattooing found on Alaska's St. Lawrence Island resembled tattoos found on Greenlandic women in the 1880s.
 The practice was widespread and unchanged prior to colonization.
 On top of making individuals happy, the practice was done for a variety of reasons historically, some for acupuncture or as pain relief, beautification, and shamanistic reasons.
 With the introduction of Western medicine and fashion, the former reasons fell out of favour among Inuit, the third reason was extirpated through pressure from missionaries.

 The practice of kakiniit was banned by the Catholic Church and missionaries during the early 20th century, who saw the practice as evil due to its non-Christian nature.
 Traditionally a source of pride and a rite of passage for Inuit women, the practice was considered shamanistic to the Catholic missionaries and the communities that they worked to convert.
 Biblical passages forbidding the practice of tattooing served as additional pressure to forbid the practice.
 The efforts of Anglican missionary Edmund Peck, who was fluent in Inuktitut, were particularly effective in extirpating Inuit cultural and religious practices, including kakiniit.
 However, the practice was not entirely extirpated during the time, and the practice went underground.